Auburn Cayugas: History

-The 1898 Auburn Maroons finished 3rd in the eight -team New York State League with a record of 52–50.
+The 1898 Auburn Maroons placed third in the eight-team New York State League with a record of 52–50.
 The 1898 Managers were Tim Shinnick, Barney McManus and Mickey Finn.
 Auburn finished 5.5 games behind league champion Canandaigua Rustlers.

 The Auburn Pioneers continued play as members of the Class C level New York State League in 1899.
 The Auburn Prisoners were managed by Tim Shinnick and Charles Faatz.
 Auburn had a 27–43 record when the franchise moved to Troy, New York on August 1, 1899.
-The team finished the season as the Troy Washerwomen and combined for an overall record of 43–69, to place 7th in the New York State League final standings.
+The team finished the season as the Troy Washerwomen and combined for an overall record of 43–69, to place seventh in the New York State League final standings.

 Auburn joined the Class D level Empire State League in 1906.
 The team was owned and managed by Willard Hoagland.
-Auburn ended the season in 3rd place, with a 37–35 record, playing under Hoagland.
-Auburn finished 7.0 games behind the champion, Seneca Falls, New York team.
+Auburn ended the season in third place, with a 37–35 record, playing under Hoagland.
+Auburn finished 7.0 games behind the champion Seneca Falls, New York team.

-In 1907, Auburn again placed 3rd in the Empire State League.
+In 1907, Auburn again placed third in the Empire State League.
 Auburn had a 44–39 record under Willard Hoagland, finishing 10.0 games behind the champion Oswego Starchmakers.
 The Empire State League permanently folded after the 1907 season.

 After the 1937 season, the Smiths Falls Beavers of the Class C level Canadian-American League were purchased by Auburn investors and relocated.
-The 1938 Auburn Bouleys finished with a 49–68 record, placing 7th in the Canadian-American League regular season final standings.
+The 1938 Auburn Bouleys finished with a 49–68 record, placing seventh in the Canadian-American League regular season final standings.
 The Auburn manager was John Cimpi.
 Season attendance was 16,178, an average of 277 per home game.
 After finishing last in the eight–team league in home attendance, the franchise was sold and moved to become the Utica Braves in 1939.

-The Auburn use of the "Bouleys" moniker corresponds to local industry and history.
+The Auburn use of the "Bouleys" moniker corresponded to local industry and history in the era.
 The team was named after William Bouley, a construction leader in the era, who headed the investors that purchased the franchise.
 Today, Bouley Construction is in operation in Auburn, New York.